JWiseman-git/Skyrmion-Mapping-Project/README.md

 Included is a copy of the code used to generate the models and a copy of the final report.
 This model was completed for the research thesis element of my Physics masters at Durham University.

+**Usage guide**

+The code above is broken down into capabilities:

+1. Generate an image of a Skyrmion lattice in 2/3 dimensions.
+2. Calculate the local field being generated at a point specified by the user.